radareorg/radare.org/y/p/documentation.md

 Many articles are published in the [examples](?p=examples) in order to explain specific features of r2 with practical use cases.
-We are open to accept submissions of new articles
+We are open to accept submissions of new articles.

 Talks
 =====

 You may find slides, videos and audios of [many talks](?p=talks) about the features, capabilities and practical examples of using r2 for different tasks.